pholser/property-binder/README.md

 When converting a given property value, Property Binder tries the registered conversions in an unspecified order until one succeeds.
-If none succeeds, Property Binder raises an exception.
+If none succeeds, Property Binder raises an `IllegalArgumentException`.
+For congruency with the supported conversions, you should arrange for your custom conversions to raise `IllegalArgumentException` if something goes wrong during the conversion of a property value.

 ## Other sources of configuration